ibrahimcinaroglu/Malaga-Streetview-Challenge/README.md

 Malaga-Streetview-Challenge Dataset contains a reduced subset of publicly available Malaga Downtown Dataset as the database images.
 These were collected on nearly 8 km. urban route visualized in Fig. 3.
-To be able to include viewpoint variety and long term changes, we collected query images from Google Streetview within every 10-20 meter in the same 8 km. route in different times (1st row in figure above).
+To be able to include viewpoint variety and long term changes, we manually collected query images from Google Streetview within every 10-20 meter in the same 8 km. route in different times (1st row in figure above).
 In total, Malaga Streetview Challenge has 436 query images and 1561 database images.
 Below is a table mapping the detailed statistics of the dataset.